 Food Security Situation

 Since 1991, Somalia has faced continued conflict and changing climatic conditions including both droughts and flooding.
 In 2011 and 2012, Somalia experienced severe food insecurity and famine affecting four million people, or approximately half of the country’s estimated population.

-Persistent insecurity and restricted humanitarian access in southern and central Somalia continue to create challenges in delivering assistance.
+Persistent insecurity and restricted humanitarian access in southern and central Somalia continue to create challenges to delivering assistance.

 Food Assistance Programs